-These abstract concepts can be more difficult to track than concrete concepts, like math and science, that can be measured through testing.
+Social and emotional skills can be more difficult to teach than concrete concepts, like math and science, that can be measured through testing.
 Social and emotional learning (SEL) is the process of developing certain social and emotional skills that enable a child to succeed in school, work, and life.
-Those skills include comprehending and understanding one’s own emotions, having empathy for the emotions of others, self-awareness, self-control, making good decisions, having a positive mindset, developing a positive self-image, creating goals for their future, and more.
+These skills include understanding and managing one’s own emotions, having empathy for the emotions of others, self-awareness, self-control, decision-making, developing a positive self-image, creating goals for the future, and more.
 SEL encompasses all the facets of emotional intelligence that make an adult capable of living a happy, healthy life.
 It’s the counterpart to their social and emotional development.

 The skillset and growth provided by social and emotional learning extends to more than the five categories of the CASEL wheel.
 SEL is a broad concept, operating more as a perspective or philosophy.
 It also includes things like having a persevering attitude, a sense of belonging within one’s community, and a mindset focused on growth and positive change.